fTPM/PSP NV Corrupted: How to Fix It on a New CPU

 manage-bde -off C

-If you are unable to boot Windows, you can always access the Command Prompt from the Recovery Environment and disable BitLocker.
+If you cannot boot Windows, you can always access the Command Prompt from the Recovery Environment and disable BitLocker.

 You’ll also need your BitLocker key to decrypt the drive.
 To find that key, sign into a Microsoft account in a browser on another device.
 Then you can view your BitLocker recovery key.

-The fTPM/PSP NV corrupted error is not such a big deal, and things should be up and running quickly.
+Things are not as tricky when you get a new CPU installed, and fTPM/PSP NV corrupted message appears on a new PC.
+With the right approach, you can have it up and running quickly.
 Also, while dealing with it, find out how to fix BitLocker errors in Windows.

 If you have any queries or know of another solution, drop them in the comments below.